asad110abbas/Fine_Tuning-Deberta-Base/README.md

 # Fine_Tuning-Deberta-Base
-Training a PreTrained model deberta_base for reviews Classification
+Before dive into the finetuning process You need a classification of an specific data if your data is already classified(labelled) then go for finetuning process... for classification use the reviews classification code...